ukrbublik/react-awesome-query-builder/README.md

 // For AntDesign widgets only: import AntdConfig from 'react-awesome-query-builder/lib/config/antd';
 import 'antd/dist/antd.css'; // or import "react-awesome-query-builder/css/antd.less";
-// For Material-UI widgets only: import MaterialConfig from 'react-awesome-query-builder/lib/config/material';
+// For MUI 4/5 widgets only:
+import MaterialConfig from 'react-awesome-query-builder/lib/config/material';
+import MuiConfig from 'react-awesome-query-builder/lib/config/mui';
 // For Bootstrap widgets only: import BootstrapConfig from "react-awesome-query-builder/lib/config/bootstrap";